jguegant/tech.blog/content/C++/trip-report-cppcon-2018.md

 ```

 **Boost.DI** is performing very well according to Kris and is on par with the switch solution according to his benchmark.
 **Boost.DI** offers different dispatch strategies to get the current state:  **recursive branching**, [jump table](https://mpark.github.io/programming/2015/07/07/variant-visitation/), [fold expressions](https://en.cppreference.com/w/cpp/language/fold)...
-It turns out that the **recursive branching** is amongst the fastest yelding results as close as if writing a giant switch by hand.
+It turns out that the **recursive branching** is amongst the fastest, yelding results as close as the giant switch strategy.
 I am not so surprised by these results, since we observed a similar pattern at work with our custom implementation of **std::visit**.
 As far as I know, **clang** and **gcc** visit their **std::variant** using a **jump table**, which may explain the slight performance drop compared to a giant switch.
 These are good news though, it means that there is room to improve the Quality of Implementation (QoI) of **std::visit** in our favorite libraries.

 ### [Talk] Compile-time programming and reflection in C++20 and beyond - Louis Dionne - 💀💀💀 ★★★:

 - Slides: [coming soon]()
 - Video: [link](https://www.youtube.com/watch?v=CRDNPwXDVp0)

 Three skulls, three stars, nothing unusual when it comes to my judgement on **Louis Dionne's** talks.
-I am very fond (template) meta-programming, and I have always been in awe of Louis's work on [Boost.Hana](https://www.boost.org/doc/libs/1_61_0/libs/hana/doc/html/index.html) and more recently [dyno](https://github.com/ldionne/dyno).
+I am very fond of (template) meta-programming, and I have always been in awe of Louis's work on [Boost.Hana](https://www.boost.org/doc/libs/1_61_0/libs/hana/doc/html/index.html) and more recently [dyno](https://github.com/ldionne/dyno).
 This year, he was on stage to give us an overview on what we could expect in the upcomming standards concerning [constexpr](https://en.cppreference.com/w/cpp/language/constexpr), and how this would unlock a better interface for reflection.

 We are slowly but surely reaching the point where we will be able to "allocate" at compile-time and convert most of our code-bases to **constexpr** within a blink.
 Louis explained what are the necessary changes we need to apply to [constexpr](https://en.cppreference.com/w/cpp/language/constexpr) to be able to use it in expressions where we do allocate: